Rajspeaks/Rajspeaks/README.md

  <img src = "https://media1.giphy.com/media/JZ40cnfnN11KycrvMF/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" height="50px" width = "50px">

+ <p> <h3> Currently working as an Oracle ERP Solution Developer at Cognizant Technology Solutions India Pvt.
+Ltd. </h3></p>

- - An Artistic Technophile with eager to learn mind & having an extra layer of creativity.
+ - A psychic technophile with an eager to learn soul & having an extra layer of creativity.
  - I'm a designer more than a coder!
  - Exploring all my INABILITIES!
 So that I can fork them to modify, can make pull requests & finally with God's bless I can merge the changes to my ABILITIES!